ClinNoteAgents: An LLM Multi-Agent System for Predicting and Interpreting Heart Failure 30-Day Readmission from Clinical Notes: DISCUSSION

-\subheader{30-day Readmission Predication using LLM Summaries.} LLM-generated summaries preserved most of the predictive signal needed for HF readmission modeling.
-Although summarization did not improve classification performance as we initially expected, performance declines were modest across all models, even with 60–90\% text reduction.
-This suggests that the LLM preserved the majority of risk-relevant information, such as comorbidities, discharge stability, and key physiological measurements, while removing redundant content and noise.
-Substantial compression reduces token requirements for transformer models and produces more concise, interpretable inputs for downstream review.
+\subheader{30-day Readmission Predication using LLM Summaries.} LLM-generated summaries preserved most predictive signal needed for HF readmission modeling.
+Although summarization did not improve classification performance as initially expected, performance declines were modest across models, even with 60–90\% text reduction.
+This suggests the LLM preserved the majority of risk-relevant information, such as comorbidities, discharge stability, and key physiological measurements, while removing redundant content and noise.
+Substantial compression reduces token requirements for transformer models and produces more concise inputs for downstream review.
 Our results demonstrate that LLM summarization offers a balance between information preservation and computational efficiency, enabling scalable representation of clinical text while maintaining clinically meaningful signals for risk prediction.

+\subheader{Model Choice in \modelname.} We selected LLM agents over pre-trained language models (PLMs) such as ClinicalBERT because our note-to-structure tasks (extraction, normalization, and summarization) require generative reasoning and minimal supervision.
+LLMs are known to extract clinical entities and numeric data from unstructured clinical notes with high fidelity in zero- and few-shot settings \cite{agrawal2022LLMFewShot,adam2024ClinicalInfoExtraction}, enabling direct extraction of heterogeneous risk factors from discharge notes.
+LLMs also support SDOH extraction \cite{guevara2024llmsdoh} and, unlike PLMs, can perform normalization without requiring task-specific pretraining \cite{gu2025SBDHReader}.
+Moreover, LLMs provide substantially longer context windows than PLMs and is able to achieve summarization quality approaching expert benchmarks. \cite{vanveen2024AdaptedLLMsSummarization}.
+We employed Qwen3 across agents to balance computing efficiency and performance, given its strong results in clinical information extraction benchmarks. \cite{das2025hallucination}.

 \subheader{Limitations.} One limitation of our study is the indirect evaluation of LLM-extracted risk factors.
-For SDOH variables and most vital signs, we relied on corresponding structured EHR fields as surrogate ground truth and assessed extraction quality using tolerance-based accuracy and an LLM-as-judge approach.
+For SDOH variables and most vital signs, we relied on structured EHR fields as surrogate ground truth and assessed extraction quality using tolerance-based accuracy and an LLM-as-judge approach.
 Another limitation is that we did not observe substantial performance gains from summarization alone.
-Finally, evaluating patients across multiple sites may be needed to demonstrate the consistency and generalizability of the proposed multi-agent system.
+Finally, we did not include clinician-led evaluations of LLM extraction or summarization results, which limits formal assessment of clinical fidelity and real-world applicability.

 \subheader{Ethical Considerations.} This study involves secondary analysis of electronic health records and discharge summaries, all of which were fully de-identified in accordance with HIPAA standards.
 Access to the data required completion of the mandated training and certification, and all analyses were conducted under approved data-use conditions.
 Because de-identified clinical text may still contain sensitive contextual information, all large language models used in this work were deployed locally within secure computing environments.
 No patient data were sent to external, public, or third-party services.
 Although LLM demonstrated reliable extraction performance, it remains prone to omissions and hallucinations.
 Inaccurate outputs could disrupt diagnostic reasoning, risk stratification, or care planning.
 Thus, LLM-based clinical systems should be used as decision-support tools, not standalone sources of truth.
 Responsible deployment requires rigorous validation and clear guardrails to ensure safe and appropriate use in clinical workflows.